-Even without replay prevention, the server-chosen response\nonce field ensures that responses have unique AEAD keys and nonces even when requests are replayed.
+Even without replay prevention, the server-chosen response_nonce field ensures that responses have unique AEAD keys and nonces even when requests are replayed.

-7.4.1.
+6.5.1.
 Use of Date for Anti-Replay

-Clients SHOULD include a Date header field in Encapsulated Requests.
+Clients SHOULD include a Date header field in Encapsulated Requests, unless the Oblivious Gateway Resource does not use Date for antireplay purposes.

 Though HTTP requests often do not include a Date header field, the value of this field might be used by a server to limit the amount of requests it needs to track if it needs to prevent replay attacks.